Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Credit: Heather Miller

-Travel NOTE: Mesa Verde Far View Lodge is located 40-miles inside the park and the roads inside the park will add more miles, so be sure to have a full tank of gas before entering the park.
-It’s a good idea to check the park’s official website or contact their visitor information center for the most up-to-date information on road conditions and park access.
+Travel NOTE: Mesa Verde Far View Lodge is located 40-miles inside the park, and the roads inside the park will add more miles, so be sure to have a full tank of gas before entering the park.
+It’s a good idea to check the park’s official website or contact its visitor information center for the most up-to-date information on road conditions and park access.

 Mesa Verde Visitor & Research Center large sculpture on a stone base with mountains and a cloudy sky in the background.